USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 The intention is to drive the viral load from the vesicle tumor.

 Assist the patient through coughing up the virus.
 Procedure is done over waste bin.
+Leave UV on.

-As soon as the virus load is in the bin, administer the pill.
-Patients family often try to steal pills.
-Give them their own and let them watch on zoom.
+As soon as the virus load is in the bin, administer neosporin into the sinuses to create barrier for surgeon.

+Enter vesicle tumor with endoscope starting with fiber.

+5 minutes: Hit every inside surface of vesicle sack with UV.

+The sack with melt onto the endoscope.

+Pull meltdown through neosporin coated nasal channel AS SLOW AS POSSIBLE.

+IF YOU DO IT TOO QUICK MELTDOWN WILL STING SINUS WITH NEMATACYST.

 Use elongated tube through nasal to fill vesicle tumor with neosporin.
 Fill with pressure.

 Hofstad Bouboublis